highlando/academic-kickstart/content/post/pontr-pendl/index.md

 of the tangent space and note that any other basis can be taken, or equivalently, any linear combination of the boundary conditions are feasible.

 # References

+:orange_book: Pontryagin, Boltyanski, Gamkrelidze, and Mishchenko (1962) *The Mathematical Theory of Optimal Processes*